davemorrissey/subsampling-scale-image-view/README.md

 * Pan while zooming
 * Seamless switch between pan and zoom
 * Fling momentum after panning
+* Double tap to zoom in and out
 * Options to disable pan and/or zoom gestures

 #### Overridable event detection